A call for innovative ideas requiring academic R&D support has been extended today

 OGTC has extended its latest Call for Ideas, with the organisation set to invest up to £1million in game-changing technologies which will accelerate Hydrogen production, transportation, storage and utilisation.

 The call follows a host of recent government announcements including the Scottish Government Hydrogen Policy Statement and the £10billion of funding in the North Sea Transition Deal.

-Submissions to the Call for Ideas must focus on technologies which will decarbonise offshore operations and help the UK become the world’s first net zero basin.
+Submissions to the Call for Ideas must focus on technologies that will decarbonise offshore operations and help the UK become the world’s first net-zero basin.

 Dr Vinay Mulgundmath, Chief Technologist at OGTC said: “Our Integrated Energy Vision report, published last year, outlined how a ten-fold increase in hydrogen production is needed by 2050 to create new jobs and achieve maximum economic benefit for the UK.